prettier/prettier-vscode/ext/README.md

 Prettier ships with a handful of customizable format options, usable in both the CLI and API.

 ### Print Width
-Specify the length of line that the printer will wrap on.
+Specify the line length that the printer will wrap on.

-**We strongly recommend against using more than 80 columns.**
+> **For readability we recommend against using more than 80 characters:**

-Prettier works by cramming as much content as possible until it reaches the limit, which happens to work well for 80 columns but makes lines that are very crowded.
-When a bigger column count is used in styleguides, it usually means that code is allowed to go beyond 80 columns, but not to make every single line go there, like Prettier would do.
+>
+>In code styleguides, maximum line length rules are often set to 100 or 120.
+However, when humans write code, they don't strive to reach the maximum number of columns on every line.
+Developers often use whitespace to break up long lines for readability.
+In practice, the average line length often ends up well below the maximum.
+>
+> Prettier, on the other hand, strives to fit the most code into every line.
+With the print width set to 120, prettier may produce overly compact, or otherwise undesirable code.

 Default | CLI Override | API Override
 --------|--------------|-------------